PramitSaha/markdown-cv/index.md

 <!--Add your research interest here and the domain that you have been working-->
 ### Research interests

-Articulatory speech synthesis, physics of voice production - Building a computational vocal tract model for the precise and faster acoustic simulation.
+Articulatory speech synthesis, physics of voice production - Building a computational vocal tract model for precise and faster acoustic simulation.

 ## Education